 - Significant Labor Costs: The time your team spends on repetitive data entry, cross-referencing bills of lading, and manually validating charges represents a substantial operational expense that delivers low strategic value.

 These aren't minor administrative headaches; they have a direct and measurable impact on your bottom line.
-The scale of this issue is significant; in fact, American Shipper research found 80% of carrier invoices have discrepancies (with up to 20% being overcharges).
-Overpayments from missed errors directly erode your profit margins, while payment delays caused by lengthy internal audits can strain carrier relationships and disrupt your wider Supply Chain.
+The scale of this issue is notable; an AFS Logistics audit of nearly 250,000 LTL invoices found billing errors in roughly 1 in 22 invoices, with accessorial charges accounting for over 40% of all discrepancies.
+Overpayments from missed errors directly erode your profit margins, while payment delays caused by lengthy internal audits can strain carrier relationships and disrupt your wider supply chain.
+The problem compounds for businesses relying on third-party logistics providers, where opaque 3PL billing and hidden fulfillment fees can layer additional costs on top of carrier-level discrepancies.

 How AI Automates Freight Invoice Data Extraction

-At a functional level, automated freight invoice data extraction is the process of using an AI model to read your shipping documents, identify the critical data points within them, and convert that information into structured, digital data, such as a Microsoft Excel spreadsheet.
+At a functional level, the extraction process uses an AI model to read your shipping documents, identify the critical data points within them, and convert that information into structured, digital data, such as a Microsoft Excel spreadsheet.
 The technology is designed to interpret both native PDFs and scanned paper documents, effectively acting as a bridge between your physical or digital paperwork and your finance systems.

-The process is direct and powerful.
+The process is straightforward.
 An AI can analyze a freight invoice or Bill of Lading (BOL) and pinpoint specific fields with high accuracy.
 This includes essential logistics data such as:

 - PRO numbers and tracking IDs